A New Formula for the Determinant and Bounds on Its Tensor and Waring Ranks: Geometric Interpretation and Proof

 \subsection{Tilings in General}

 We consider the matrix $A$ as defining a lattice in $\mathbb{R}^n$, where the lattice points consist of integer linear combinations of the columns of the matrix.
 More specifically, this lattice is

-The usual connection between the determinant and this lattice is the fact that a parallelepiped with side vectors equal to the columns of $A$ tiles $\mathbb{R}^n$ and has signed volume equal to $\det(A)$ (see Figure~\ref{fig:parallelogram_tiling}).
-We will prove Theorem~\ref{thm:main_formula} by constructing a polytope whose volume is given by the formula in Equation~\eqref{eq:main_formula}, but that also tiles $\mathbb{R}^n$ via the lattice $\Lambda_A$ and thus must also have signed volume equal to $\det(A)$ (see Figure~\ref{fig:our_tiling}).\footnote{This technique has been used in the past to create notched cube tilings of $\mathbb{R}^n$ \cite{Ste90}, for example; our tilings will also be axis-aligned polytopes, but will otherwise be slightly more complicated.}
+The usual connection between the determinant and this lattice is the fact that a parallelepiped with side vectors equal to the columns of $A$ tiles $\mathbb{R}^n$ by translates in the lattice $\Lambda_A$ and has signed volume equal to $\det(A)$ (see Figure~\ref{fig:parallelogram_tiling}).
+We will prove Theorem~\ref{thm:main_formula} by constructing a polytope whose volume is given by the formula in Equation~\eqref{eq:main_formula}, but that also tiles $\mathbb{R}^n$ by translates in the lattice $\Lambda_A$ and thus must also have signed volume equal to $\det(A)$ (see Figure~\ref{fig:our_tiling}).\footnote{This technique has been used in the past to create notched cube tilings of $\mathbb{R}^n$ \cite{Ste90}, for example; our tilings will also be axis-aligned polytopes, but will otherwise be slightly more complicated.}

 For now, instead of placing the usual parallelepiped at each lattice point, we place a cuboid with dimensions $a_{1,1} \times a_{2,2} \times \cdots \times a_{n,n}$, extending in the positive direction.
 That is, we define the cuboid $C_A$ to be the Cartesian product of closed intervals of lengths given by the diagonal entries of $A$: